Blog-article-banner

 • Refundable deposit: The money you initially deposit usually serves as temporary collateral and is returned when you close the account with a zero balance.

-• Bonus Perk of Varo’s Believe Credit Building card: With SafePay, Varo automatically pays your balance before each due date using the money previously added to your Believe Secured account.
+• Bonus perk of Varo’s Believe Credit Building card: With SafePay2, Varo automatically pays your balance before each due date using the money previously added to your Believe Secured account.
 No more late payments!

-If you have a limited credit history or have made financial mistakes, opening a secured card is a stress-free way to demonstrate your creditworthiness to lenders going forward.
+If you have a limited credit history or have made financial mistakes, opening a secured card can be a stress-free way to demonstrate your creditworthiness to lenders going forward.
 Just make sure to keep making timely payments to build a positive credit history!

 Cons of Secured Credit Cards

-It’s important to note, though, that some drawbacks come with secured cards.
+It’s important to note that some drawbacks come with secured cards.
 For example:

 • High Annual Percentage Rates (APRs) and fees: Interest rates often exceed 20.00% for secured cards—higher than unsecured alternatives—and annual or monthly fees can apply.